 - Generate stories and results that enable fundraising for future rounds.

-More details on the Kiriba Chama activities supported in this project will follow soon.
+More details on the Kiriba village activities supported in this project will follow soon.
 For now you can see what is already happening in the Kiriba Chama community pool in the Sarafu Network.